0xNineteen/blog.md/contents/eth-state/index.md

 from its hash (`state_root = hash({})`) to the serialized dictionary (`state.serialize()`) in the database (`db`). we then create the genesis block which includes the hash to the state and add it to the chain.

-note: to generate the hash of the state well generate a merkle tree from the account hashes (you could also just hash all the accounts together).

 ```python
 class Blockchain():
     def __init__(self) -> None: